intjelic/python-sfml/doc/sphinx/source/graphics.rst

          cyan    = sf.Color.CYAN

-.. class:: IntRect(int left=0, int top=0, int width=0, int height=0)

-   You don't have to use this class; everywhere you can pass a :class:`IntRect`, you should be able to pass a tuple as well.
-However, it can be more practical to use it, as it provides useful methods and is mutable.

-   .. attribute:: left
-   .. attribute:: top
-   .. attribute:: width
-   .. attribute:: height

-   .. method:: contains(int x, int y)
-   .. method:: intersects(IntRect rect[, IntRect intersection])

-.. py:class:: FloatRect(float left=0, float top=0, float width=0, float height=0)

-   You don't have to use this class; everywhere you can pass a :class:`FloatRect`, you should be able to pass a tuple as well.
-However, it can be more practical to use it, as it provides useful methods and is mutable.

-   .. attribute:: left
-   .. attribute:: top
-   .. attribute:: width
-   .. attribute:: height

-   .. method:: contains(int x, int y)
-   .. method:: intersects(FloatRect rect[, FloatRect intersection])

 .. py:class:: Matrix3(float a00, float a01, float a02,\
                    float a10, float a11, float a12,\
                    float a20, float a21, float a22)